 Revamping the Performance Appraisal Process

-There are lots of criticisms of the traditional annual performance appraisal process.
+The traditional annual performance appraisal process can attract many criticisms .
 One of the most significant shortcomings of this process is that it relies on only one rater, usually the manager, which opens the door to bias and subjectivity.
 Even as a once a year event, it is a reasonably time consuming process, and it can become something of a tick box exercise to complete in order to make the case for a promotion or pay rise.
-It isn’t providing the feedback or change that it originally set out to.
+It often isn’t providing the feedback or change that it was originally designed for.

 Those criticisms are hard to dispute.
 Like many things in life, when performance appraisals are poorly designed, they can be a waste of time and it’s easy to conclude the entire process is too flawed to be valuable.
 However, when designed properly, they can be a valuable tool.
-Remember, for employees, the intended goal of performance appraisals is to give feedback on their performance so that they can improve the work they do, build the skills required to progress and motivate them to keep up the good work.
+Remember, for employees, the intended goal of performance appraisals is to give feedback on their performance so that they can improve their work and behaviours, build the skills required to develop and progress and encourage and motivate them in their role.
 From an HR perspective, the process can provide the data needed for decision making around pay and reward, training needs, succession planning, workforce planning and overall performance levels.

 How Does 360° Feedback Fit In?

 360° feedback is an extension of the traditional one-way, manager review of employee performance.
-Instead, it looks to gather feedback from all types of stakeholders that work with an employee, from their manager and subordinates (so above and below the individual), to clients/customers and peers (alongside the individual, inside and outside the organisation).
-Due to the variety of raters who feed back during the process, the issue of bias and subjectivity from just one rater (manager) is reduced, but it also gathers input from all of the stakeholders who have to work with an individual, whose needs and experiences may differ.
+Instead, it looks to gather feedback from all types of stakeholders that work with an employee, from their manager and subordinates (so above and below the individual), to peers and perhaps customers (alongside the individual, inside and outside the organisation).
+Due to the variety of raters who feed back during the process, the issue of bias and subjectivity from just one rater (manager) is reduced, but it also gathers input from all of the stakeholders who work with an individual, whose needs and experiences may differ.

-360° feedback can be done via an online or paper survey, as well as through phone interviews hosted by a facilitator or line manager.
+360° feedback can be approached via an online or paper survey, as well as through phone interviews hosted by a facilitator or line manager.

 When Does 360° Feedback Work Well?